-The keto and paleo diets are among the most popular diets today.
-They share some similarities, but there are also differences in the foods they allow, their effects on the body, and key health effects.
+Keto and paleo diets share some similarities, but there are also differences.
+The differences between keto and paleo diets are in the foods they allow, their effects on the body, and key health effects.

 The ketogenic (keto) diet focuses on eating a particular balance of macronutrients.
 The goal is to enter a state of ketosis, where the body begins to burn fat for health or weight loss.